memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

 instruction that reads memory from an address in some register to a register, which is a fairly common operation.

-Again, this method is described in detail in the article [Firmware dumping technique for an ARM Cortex-M0 SoC](https://blog.includesecurity.com/2015/11/firmware-dumping-technique-for-an-arm-cortex-m0-soc/).
+This method is described in detail in the article [Firmware dumping technique for an ARM Cortex-M0 SoC](https://blog.includesecurity.com/2015/11/firmware-dumping-technique-for-an-arm-cortex-m0-soc/).
 I highly recommend reading it.